Anomalous negative magnetoresistance in quantum-dot Josephson junctions with Kondo correlations

-\emph{Low temperature transport measurements. ---}With application of a 30~mT magnetic field, the superconductivity of the Al leads is suppressed and the device is in the normal state.
-As shown in Fig.~\ref{Fig1}(c), the differential conductance, $dI/dV$, of Device 1 measured as a function of $V_{\rm bg}$ and $V_{\rm sd}$ displays typical life-time broadened Coulomb blockade diamond structures with a charging energy of $E_{\rm c} \approx 2$~meV.
-Two horizontal high conductance anomalies at zero-bias voltage emerge inside the diamonds at $V_{\rm bg}\approx -0.5$~V to $-0.46$~V and $V_{\rm bg}\approx -0.37$~V to $-0.33$~V. Figure~\ref{Fig1}(d) shows linear response conductance measurements in the same back gate voltage range as in Fig.~\ref{Fig1}(c) at different temperatures.
-The conductances of the two zero-bias anomalies---now marked as ``K-I" and ``K-II"---drop as the temperature increases.
-See also Fig.~\ref{Fig1}(e) for the conductances as a function of temperature extracted at the ``K-I" and ``K-II" valleys from Fig.~\ref{Fig1}(d).
-From Figs.~\ref{Fig1}(c) to \ref{Fig1}(e), we can attribute the zero-bias anomalies to the Kondo effect~\cite{Kouwenhoven2001}.
-According to the temperature dependence measurements and using the following relation, $G=G_{0}\left ( \frac{{{T}_{\rm K}^{'}}^{2}}{T^{2}+{{T}_{\rm K}^{'}}^{2}}\right )^s$, where ${T}_{\rm K}^{'}=\frac{T_{\rm K}}{{\left ( 2^{1/s}-1 \right )}^{1/2}}$ and $s=0.2$~\cite{Gordon1998}, we can estimate the Kondo temperature $T_{\rm K}$ and obtain $T_{\rm K}\approx 1.6$~K at the K-I Kondo ridge and $T_{\rm K}\approx 1.2$~K at the K-II Kondo ridge.
-We have also extracted $T_{\rm K}$ from the full width at half maximum (FWHM) of each corresponding Kondo peak~\cite{Buitelaar2002} and found $T_{\rm K}\approx 1.5$~K at the K-I ridge and $T_{\rm K}\approx 1.0$~K at the K-II ridge, which are close to the $T_{\rm K}$ values deduced from the temperature dependence measurements.
-Figure~\ref{Fig1}(f) shows the magnetic field dependent measurements at $V_{\rm bg}=-350$~mV, where the K-I Kondo conductance ridge is seen to split due to the Zeeman effect.
-An effective $g$-factor can be extracted by a linear fit to the splitting, yielding $\left| \emph{g*} \right| \approx 39$.
+We first characterize the devices in the normal state at magnetic field $B=30$~mT, where the superconductivity is quenched.
+As shown in Fig.~\ref{Fig1}(c), the normal state differential conductance of Device~1, $dI/dV$, measured as a function of source-drain bias voltage $V_{\rm sd}$ and back-gate voltage $V_{\rm bg}$, displays typical lifetime broadened Coulomb blockade diamond structures.
+Two horizontal high conductance anomalies at zero-bias voltage emerge inside the diamonds at $V_{\rm bg}\approx -0.5$~V to $-0.46$~V (denoted as the K-I ridge) and $V_{\rm bg}\approx -0.37$~V to $-0.33$~V (denoted as the K-II ridge), which can be attributed to the Kondo effect.
+The temperature dependence of the two anomalies shown in Fig.~\ref{Fig1}(d) also display a typical Kondo behavior, i.e., the zero-bias anomalies drop as the temperature increases.
+Utilizing the relation, $G=G_{0}\left ( \frac{{T_K^{'}}^{2}}{T^{2}+{{T}^{'}_K}^{2}}\right )^s$, where $T^{'}_K=\frac{T_K}{{\left ( 2^{1/s}-1 \right )}^{1/2}}$ and $s=0.22$~\cite{Gordon1998}, we can estimate the normal state Kondo temperature $T_K$, yielding $T_K\approx 1.6$~K at the middle of the K-I ridge and $T_K\approx 1.2$~K at the middle of the K-II ridge.